Chinese Dietary Therapy

 Your next step in diet therapy will be to analyze each individual food as you would an herb.
 Remember that understanding the food group is most of the work, but here we’ll take a look at what part II has in store.

 “I am very happy with this course and positively surprised by the quantity and quality of the materials.
-It is a very extensive, interestingly explained and well-arranged course.
-In fact, it is a good price offer and a desire to supplement my knowledge so that I can support the treatment process of my patients.”
+It is a very extensive, interestingly explained and well-arranged course.”

 “I really enjoyed this course!
 It provides in-depth information on how to heal patients via food and TCM.
-Gillian explains very well, so that you don’t even feel you’re studying.
-I can only recommend this course to anyone wanting to help themselves or their family or wanting to add this to their practice.”
+Gillian explains very well, so that you don’t even feel you’re studying.”

 “What a fantastic course!
 Extremely well organized and presented, with useful reference materials and an excellent textbook.
 As an RHN without acupuncture/other TCM training this was an exciting new way of looking at how foods heal.”